-National Destination Entry mail achieved 92.2 percent on time in FY2020 Quarter 3, which is 1.9 points lower than the same period last year.
-For Destination Entry mail, 98.1 percent was delivered within service standard plus three days.
-The Alaska Performance Cluster led the nation in Destination Entry performance with 97.8 percent on time.
-Forty-nine out of 67 districts achieved an on-time performance at or above the performance target of 91.8 for Destination Entry mail.
+National Destination Entry mail achieved 93.3 percent on time in FY2021 Quarter 3, which is 1.1 points higher than the same period last year.
+For Destination Entry mail, 98.8 percent was delivered within service standard plus three days.
+The Honolulu and Western Pennsylvania Performance Clusters led the nation in Destination Entry performance with 97.8 percent on time.
+Sixty-two out of 67 districts achieved an on-time performance at or above the performance target of 86.62 for Destination Entry mail.

-End-To-End Entry national performance was 70.4 percent on time, which is 2.9 points higher than the same period last year.
-In FY2020 Quarter 3, 88.8 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
-The Alaska District had the highest End-To-End Entry score with 92.2 percent on time.
+End-To-End Entry national performance was 73.7 percent on time, which is 3.3 points higher than the same period last year.
+In FY2021 Quarter 3, 90.8 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
+The Alaska District had the highest End-To-End Entry score with 91.6 percent on time.

 |Percent On Time||Percent On Time|